 The sense of community created by 6G technology and the ability to directly collaborate with others enables humans to participate and act in society in an unprecedented way.
 Hyper Connected globe will continue to feel ever smaller in 2030: Globally 90% people will be able to read and have access to Internet and this trend is on the move.
 The aim is to recognize that 6G will transform urban and rural living existing at the intersection of geopolitics, growth of nationalism, rights to information transparency and information citizenry.
-Thus, once the infrastructure of 6G is in place, the content growth will be in terms of supporting multiple social and technological identities of people through a variety of media.
+Thus, once the infrastructure of 6G is in place, the content growth will be in terms of supporting multiple social and technological identities of people through a variety of media, creating new scenarios where privacy and human rights must be defined and preserved.
 This would require a mindful view on decision making and regulation of future, data, information, media and network usage in light of sustainable growth for economy.
 Thus, the human in 6G worlds will be increasingly sophisticated in terms of their media and service consumption while being rooted in their local economies.
 Connectivity is therefore not only virtual and digital, but also physical, such that the physical world will seamlessly meet the virtual world and, with novel ways of interacting with the human biological world.